Family history society

 A family history society or genealogical society is a society, often charitable or not-for-profit, that allows member genealogists and family historians to profit from shared knowledge.
 Large societies often own libraries, sponsor research seminars and foreign trips, and publish journals.
 Some societies concentrate on a specific niche, such as the family history of a particular geographical area, ethnicity, nationality, or religion.
-Lineage societies are societies that limit their membership to descendants of a particular person or group of people of historical importance.
+Lineage societies, also called hereditary societies, are societies that limit their membership to descendants of a particular person or group of people of historical importance.
+Nobility associations gather persons who belong to a country's nobility under current or historical law and can prove it.